The challenge

 Based on the insights, the customer was able to verify that the actual utilization of the parking area was never above 62% at peak which opened for selling more contracts even at peak.
 There was plenty of capacity locked up in a rigid contract system.

 Step one in accessing the hidden capacity at its property was to implement free flow parking so the tenants could utilize any free space in the whole parking lot rather than being limited into a specific, signed, zone.
 This then enabled the customer to consider over-booking.
-In other industries, it is not uncommon to sell more than capacity with the understanding that day-to-day one never operate at capacity.
+In other industries, it is not uncommon to sell more than capacity with the understanding that day-to-day one never operates at capacity.
 In parking this is still surprisingly unusual.

 In addition, the customer now has the option of focusing the tenant contracts to office hours, and open up to selling evening and night contracts and permits further increasing revenues.